Kalkberg/Learning/README.md

 pdf_writer.py - Learned how to make a table from a bunch of data in LaTeX and ouput it to a PDF.

+panda_plot.py - Simple plots using panas and seaborn from csv files

 Plate_Flexure.py - Attempts to constrain half width of plate flexure caused by Yellowstone Hotspot.

 plotting.py - Learned how to make and save basic plots to PDF format.